 As a result, I advise you to use a piece of file recovery software instead of hiring any company or professional to help you recover your data.
 MiniTool Power Data Recovery is a professional and powerful recovery program that could help you with SD card file recovery (Can you recover deleted photos from SD card?).

+Can you undelete files from your SD card?
+Of course, yes.
 Here’s how do I restore deleted files on my phone SD card.

 Step 1: Get the Software Installed Properly